jamesloper/autofill/README.md

 };
 ```

-Here is the *exact* schema for each item in the results set.
+Here is a good schema for each item in the results set.

 ``` javascript
 {